hanscappelle/energy-dash/frontend/README.md

 * refine build process (check grunt file)
 * enable tests again
 * enable jshint again
+* fix watch for scripts

 ### nice to have

 * add transition effects to graphs

+## DONE

 * have items clickable for more detail
-* improve code in general

-## DONE

 * improve rendering based on screen size (+ package for mobile) => migrate to nvd3 first
 * implement several periods/scopes/resolutions for viewing data => use angular-ui-routes
 * move controllers to separate files